Table of Contents

 Question: “What should I add to the membership next?”
 Options: 3-5 potential perks or content types Type: Visible votes (encourages discussion about why members want specific features) When to use: Quarterly — aligns your roadmap with what members will actually pay for

 These templates work for any niche.
-A fitness creator might poll on workout types.
-A crypto analyst might quiz on market concepts.
-A music producer might let members vote on the next sample pack genre.
+A fitness creator polls on workout types.
+A crypto analyst quizzes on market concepts.
+A music producer lets members vote on the next sample pack genre.
 The structure stays the same — only the topic changes.

 How Often Should You Post Telegram Polls in a Paid Channel?